golivecosmos/llm-react-node-app-template/README.md

-# Nano React App Default Javascript Template
+# LLM React App Javascript Template

-The default template project for [llm-react-app](https://github.com/golivecosmos/llm-react-app).
-It was built on top of [nano-react-app](https://github.com/nano-react-app/nano-react-app)
+This a template project for a simple chat app connected to a Large Language Model (LLM).
+This is built on top of [the React template app from nano-react-app](https://github.com/nano-react-app/template-js).
+To connect the React app to an LLM, a Node server has been added to the project.

+- `npm start-server` — This will spawn a development node server with a default port of `5174`.
-- `npm start` — This will spawn a development server with a default port of `5173`.
+- `npm start` — This will spawn a development server for the react frontend app with a default port of `5173`.
 - `npm run build` — This will output a production build in the `dist` directory.
 - `npm run preview` — This will run the production build locally with a default port of `5173` (this will not work if you haven't generated the production build yet).